sambasten/API-1/README.md

 # Twitter API CONSUMPTION ON CONSOLE APPLICATION
-This application consumems Twitter API endpoints using HTTP verbs get and post.
+This application consumes Twitter API endpoints using HTTP verbs get and post.

 ### There are bascically three (3) functionalities
 - Search Tweet